johnstonskj/advent_of_code_2019/README.md

 # Racket package advent_of_code

 My own solutions to the [2019 Advent of Code](https://adventofcode.com/2019) problems.
-All in Racket, none meant to bve optimized, just for fun.
+All in Racket, none meant to be optimized, code is simply written just for my fun.

 ## Layout